Tom's Story

 Two-time Olympic gold medalist.
-One of the most decorated butterfly swimmers in American history.
-And someone who, in 2018, attempted suicide.
-This is Tom's story — and why he refuses to stay silent.
+And someone who, in 2018, experienced a serious mental health crisis.
+This is Tom's story, and why he refuses to stay silent.

 "I went public not because it was easy, but because I believed silence was costing lives."